-But thankfully there exists an honorable alternative to PZP, and similar horse-disrespectful “quick fixes”.
+But thankfully there exists an honorable alternative to PZP, and similar horse-disrespectful “quick fixes.”
 As a wildlife ecologist, I have formulated a sound alternative to PZP and similar invasive proposals.
 This Reserve Design strategy would restore long-term viable, ecologically well-adapted, and naturally self-stabilizing populations of wild horses and burros throughout the West.
-(References concerning Reserve Design: Peck, S. 1998.
-Reserve Design.
-In: Planning for Biodiversity: Issues and Examples.
-Island Press, Washington, D.C.
-Pages 89-114; Soule, M.E. & Terborgh, J. 1999.
-Continental Conservation: Scientific Foundations of Regional Reserve Networks.
-Island Press, Washington, D.C.; Downer, C.C.
-2010.
-Proposal for wild horse/burro reserve design as a solution to present crisis.
-Natural Horse Volume 12, Issue 5, pages 26 to 27; Downer, C.C.
-2014.
-The Wild Horse Conspiracy, www.amazon.com/dp/1461068983, look up “Reserve Design” in Index.)
+(References concerning Reserve Design: Peck, 1998; Soule & Terborgh, 1999; Downer, 2010; Downer, 2014 a, search “Reserve Design” in Index.)
 [End quote from Downer 2016.]
-Recommendation: Allowing the Pryor Mountain mustangs to return to their highland meadows during summer and fall would reduce fire hazard significantly, as well as greatly improve their health and long-term viability as a population.
-In June 2016, I observed a more major build-up of dead vegetation in the highland meadows and woodlands of the Pryor Mountains, compared to my observations in June 2003.
+Additional & Final Points to Stress, with Conclusions and Recommendations: Allowing the Pryor Mountain mustangs to return to their highland meadows and forests during summer and fall would strengthen the ecosystem and reduce fire hazard significantly.
+This would also greatly improve the health and long-term viability of the Pryor mustang population.

+Compared to my observations in June 2003, in June 2016, I observed more major build-up of dead vegetation in the highland meadows and woodlands of the Pryor Mountains,.
 This dry fuel buildup is setting the stage for a catastrophic wildfire that could destroy much of Pryor Mountain’s highland forests, meadows, as well as bushlands and seriously set back ecological succession and bio-diversity in this very biodiverse region (Cerroni, 2016).

 Lightning is common in the Pryor Mountains and frequently causes wildfires.
-In addition to reducing dry vegetation, wild horses droppings help construct more fertile and moisture-retaining soils.
-Also horses disperse more and a greater variety of seeds in their feces when compared with ruminant herbivores.
+In addition to reducing dry vegetation, wild horses droppings help build more fertile and moisture-retaining soils, provided they are not over-concentrated.
+Also horses disperse more and a greater variety of seeds in their feces when compared with ruminant herbivores such as cattle.

+Wild horses graze quite differently from ruminant livestock allowed to graze in their habitat.
+While many forms of livestock pull grass out by the roots when they graze because they lack upper incisors, horses, with their upper and lower incisors, crop off, or prune, the tops of grasses, and can actually promote greater shoot growth & root strength, provided they are not over-concentrated.

 Studies of vegetation between 1992 and 1996 indicate that wild horses were not negatively impacting vegetation.
 These studies involved twelve experimental exclosures to wild horse foraging.
-Vegetation was just as healthy where the horses grazed as where they did not.
-Indeed, the plots that were grazed by the wild horses may actually have been healthier when we consider the possibility for overcrowding of plants and increased catastrophic and soil-sterilizing fires (Gerhardt & Detling, 2000).”
+Vegetation was just as healthy where the horses grazed as where they did not (Gerhardt & Detling, 2000).
+Indeed, the plots that were grazed by the wild horses may actually have been healthier when we consider the possibility for overcrowding of plants and increased catastrophic and soil-sterilizing fires.

-Building up the PMWHR mustang herd would also bolster the local economies both in Montana and Wyoming.
-A successful wild-horse-viewing tour operation already exists out of the Pryor Mountain Wild Mustang Center in Lovell, Wyoming, and this contributes significantly to the local economy, e.g. ecotourists staying in motels, purchasing meals and supplies, as well as paying for the tours (Cerroni 2016, op. cit.).
+Building up the PMWHR mustang herd to a more viable level and expanding its occupied habitat would also bolster the local economies both in Montana and Wyoming.
+A successful wild-horse-viewing tour operation already exists out of the Pryor Mountain Wild Mustang Center in Lovell, Wyoming; and this contributes significantly to the local economy, e.g. ecotourists staying in motels, purchasing meals and supplies, as well as paying for the tours (Cerroni, 2016, op. cit.).
 A similar tour operation could fill an economic niche from the Montana side, perhaps out of Bridger, Billings or even Warren.
-This economical contribution would fit well into the Reserve Design approach to these magnificent animals long-term and beneficial conservation.
+This economical contribution would fit well into the Reserve Design approach to these magnificent animals and their long-term and beneficial conservation (Downer, 2010, 2014 a & b; Peck, 1998; Soule & Terborgh, 1999).